-Rajasthan: Ashok Gehlot, Sachin Pilot face-to-face tomorrow
+Rajasthan: After 3-day silence, Ashok Gehlot to meet Sachin Pilot today

 New Delhi, Aug 12: The bitter rivals Chief Minister Ashok Gehlot and Sachin Pilot likely to come face-to-face at a Congress Legislature Party meeting scheduled for tomorrow, a day before the special session of the Rajasthan assembly.